neulab/awesome-align/README.md

 This produces outputs in the `i-j` “Pharaoh format.”
 A pair `i-j` indicates that the <i>i</i>th word (zero-indexed) of the source sentence is aligned to the <i>j</i>th word of the target sentence.

 You can also set `MODEL_NAME_OR_PATH` to the path of your fine-tuned model.

+## Acknowledgements

+Some of the code is borrowed from [HugginFace Transformers](https://github.com/huggingface/transformers).